GoKEV/module-creation/README.md

 ------------------
 * Kevin Holmes :: kev@GoKEV.com
 * Phil Avery
+* Jim Barlow
 * Add your name here.

 This project was created in 2020 by [Kevin Holmes](http://GoKEV.com/), based on the need to offer simple spoon-fed instructions for building a module.
-This is, in no way, an advanced module course, no a Python lesson.
+This is, in no way, an advanced module course, not a Python lesson.
 This is meant to be a very simple introduction to the conduit and to help stimulate your brain into different ways you can use it.

 - 2020-01-23  Added working PHP module example
 - 2020-01-14  Added working Python module example